Rare and beautiful pasqueflowers on a hillside at Therfield Heath, Hertfordshire

 Hertfordshire is a fair way away from me meaning I had to work out the timing of my visit carefully, so that the plants would be flowering.
 I didn’t want to get there too early, or too late and miss them entirely (even worse!).
 The flowering season isn’t that long, so it would be easy to inadvertently miss them.

 These tiny, nodding, purple flowers, with their furry leaves and petals covered in long, silky hairs, never cease to astound me.
-None more so than when you see hundreds of them together, like at Therfield Heath.
+None more so than when you see hundreds of pasqueflowers together, like at Therfield Heath.

 Surprisingly, there weren’t too many people when I visited the hillside, only a few dog walkers stopping to admire the flowers.
 Just one other person was taking photos on a camera and another was sitting down, contemplating the beautiful scenery around him.